mishoo/UglifyJS/README.md

 ### Arrays
-Most of array features was taken from CoffeeScript:
+Most of array features were taken from CoffeeScript:

 	Array arr = [0..9];      // [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 	// same as